The Unexpected Bathing Suit Rule Men May Encounter At Public Swimming Pools In France

 Another reason for the loose-fitting swimsuit and cotton rule is that these materials absorb and spill a lot of water onto the ground around the pool, making it slippery.
 Before you decide to give up on swimming in France entirely, a Speedo (known as a slip de bain in French) isn't your only option.
 You can get something called jammers, which are like shorts but tight to the body, like the 361 Degrees Swim Jammers for Men.
 They're still snug and made of typical swimsuit fabric, but they're not quite as revealing as Speedo-style bikini bottoms.
 You may also want to get a swim cap, as they're mandatory in a number of pools.
 You can try something like the unisex Firesara Fabric Swim Cap.

 While there are some places where these rules won't be enforced, you don't want to take the risk, particularly if you have kids along who are going to be disappointed by a promised pool excursion ending before it begins.
 Your best bet is to contact the establishment where you plan to swim and ask about their rules beforehand.
-In addition, you should know that, for women, burkinis have been disallowed by the French government.
+In addition, you should know that, for women, burkinis are also controversial to wear in some places.
 You may also want to look at the color of the swimsuit you choose (particularly for children) because bright colors are easier to see underwater than blue and purple shades, which can help keep you and your kids safe.

 Recommended